 The Solvay process is an industrial process, also known as the ammonia-soda process, for the manufacture of sodium carbonate (see sodium).
 Sodium chloride (common salt), ammonia, carbon dioxide, and water react to give precipitated sodium bicarbonate, which on heating gives sodium carbonate and carbon dioxide for recycling.
 It was invented by the Belgian chemist Ernest Solvay (1838–1922) and patented by him 1861.
 By 1913 the process was producing a large part of the world's sodium carbonate.

-The importance of sodium chloride
+Importance of sodium chloride

 The Solvay process is the most widely used process for the manufacture of sodium carbonate.
 Because of its many uses, millions of tons of sodium carbonate are produced every year.
 It is in great demand by the glass industry, and it is important in the manufacture of textiles, soaps and detergents, numerous chemicals, paper, and iron and steel.
 It is also used as a water softener (household washing soda is a well-known form of sodium carbonate) and in the refining of petroleum.